 In GMPE only Gaelic should be used for learning, teaching and assessment from P1 to P3.
-From P4, English should be gradually introduced, with Gaelic remaining the predominant language of the classroom.
+From P4, English should gradually be introduced, with Gaelic remaining the predominant language of the classroom

-- 2.10 The aim of GME is for children and young people to be able to operate fluently and confidently in two languages, Gaelic and English, and to use both languages in a range of situations within and beyond the school.
-As a result of varying prior knowledge of Gaelic and the predominance of English, young people need an early stage of Gaelic language immersion.
-There is a strong correlation between Gaelic immersion in P1-P3 and later pupil achievements. - 2.11 For effective immersion in GMPE, the language of the classroom should be Gaelic from P1-P3.
-This involves only Gaelic being used in the classroom, although exceptions may be made when dealing with any upset or distress or making any announcements about health or safety.
-When to make such exceptions is a matter for the professional judgement of the staff.
-When there are visiting specialists in the classroom, an effort should be made to obtain Gaelic-speaking specialists to ensure immersion is maintained. - 2.12 From P4-P7, English language and literacy outcomes should be introduced through the medium of Gaelic.
+2.10 The aim of GME is for children and young people to be able to operate fluently and confidently in two languages, Gaelic and English, and to use both languages in a range of situations within and beyond the school setting.
+As a result of varying levels of prior knowledge of Gaelic and the predominance of English, young people need Gaelic language immersion at an early stage.
+There is a strong correlation between Gaelic immersion in P1-P3 and pupil achievements at later stages.

+2.11 For effective immersion in GMPE, the language used in the classroom should be Gaelic from P1-P3.
+This involves only Gaelic being used in the classroom, although exceptions may be made when dealing with any upset or distress or making any announcements about health and safety.
+When to make such exceptions is a matter for the professional judgement of school staff.
+When there are visiting specialists in the classroom, schools should an effort should be made to seek to ensure that those specialists are Gaelic-speaking, to maintain effective immersion.

+2.12 From P4-P7, English language and literacy outcomes should be introduced through the medium of Gaelic.
 In order for pupils to maintain and develop Gaelic fluency and make progress with the language, it is recommended that schools should aim for all aspects of the curriculum to be delivered through the medium of Gaelic.

-2.13 Where there are composite classes, it is recommended either that the composite class should only include P1-P3 or if the composite class includes P4 then the use of Gaelic only in the classroom should be extended beyond P3 into P4.
-As a rule, if composite classes are required for GME, they should contain as few stages as possible.
+2.13 Where there are composite classes, it is recommended either that the composite class should only include P1-P3 or, if the composite class includes P4, then the use of Gaelic only in the classroom should be extended beyond P3 into P4.
+As a rule, if composite classes are required for GMPE, they should contain as few stages as possible.

-Gaelic Medium Secondary Education
+Gaelic Medium Secondary Education (GMSE)

-Education authorities should plan for continuity of GME from primary into secondary.
+Education authorities should plan for continuity of GME from primary into secondary school.